 - May need to use proprietary, custom, or industry-specific application protocols.

-In an IoT solution, the back-end service provides functionality such as:
+In an IoT solution, the cloud services typically:

-- Receiving telemetry at scale from your devices, and determining how to process and store that data.
+- Receive telemetry at scale from your devices, and determining how to process and store that data.

-- Analyzing the telemetry to provide insights, either in real time or after the fact.
+- Analyze the telemetry to provide insights, either in real time or after the fact.

-- Sending commands from the cloud to a specific device.
+- Send commands from the cloud to a specific device.

-- Provisioning devices and controlling which devices can connect to your infrastructure.
+- Provision devices and controlling which devices can connect to your infrastructure.

-- Controlling the state of your devices and monitoring their activities.
+- Control the state of your devices and monitoring their activities.

-- Managing the firmware installed on your devices.
+- Manage the firmware installed on your devices.

-For example, in a remote monitoring solution for an oil pumping station, the cloud back end uses telemetry from the pumps to identify anomalous behavior.
-When the back-end service identifies an anomaly, it can automatically send a command back to the device to take a corrective action.
+For example, in a remote monitoring solution for an oil pumping station, the services use telemetry from the pumps to identify anomalous behavior.
+When a cloud service identifies an anomaly, it can automatically send a command back to the device to take a corrective action.
 This process generates an automated feedback loop between the device and the cloud that greatly increases the solution efficiency.

 Submit and view feedback for